Baylex/Citibike/README.md

 Mod 14: NYC Citibike with Tableau

 ## Overview of the statistical analysis:
-Reviewing data for Citibike data from NYC looking at geographical data, data disaggregated by user types and genders to determine if it would be a good investment for Des Moines.
+Des Moines requested data for a business proposal.
+August 2019 Citibike data from NYC was reviewed by looking at geographical data as well as data disaggregated by user types and genders to determine if it would be a good investment for Des Moines.
+Other data points include usage durations, peak usage times, and the key target market.

 ## Key Skills:
 1. Import data into Tableau.